 The idea behind Chase’s Sapphire rule is somewhat similar to Citi’s 24-months rule, yet different.
 Citi allows us to hold multiple ThankYou cards and even earn the bonus on multiple ThankYou cards, it just requires a 24-month ThankYou-family break before getting a new bonus.
 Chase is going to the next level and disallowing us to get more than one Sapphire card at all.
 On the other hand, Chase’s rule is easier than Citi’s in the sense that closing or downgrading a card won’t reset the 24 months clock for the bonus.

-On a practical level that means if you have a Sapphire card or two and you haven’t gotten a Sapphire bonus in the past 24-months, you can product-change your Sapphires to become one of the Freedom cards and then apply right away.
+On a practical level that means if you have a Sapphire card or two and you haven’t gotten a Sapphire bonus in the past 24-months (now 48 months), you can product-change your Sapphires to become one of the Freedom cards and then apply right away.
 Might be smart to give a few day break to allow them to update their system.